 Brain Chemistry of Gastrointestinal Dysbiosis

 When these brain regions become severely overactive, patients develop depression and a “worry-worry” type of anxiety.
-When Lyme patients develop an overactive deep limbic center, they suffer with depression, moodiness, negativity, irritability, hopelessness, excessive guilt, social anxiety, and they become more easily offended.
-Lyme patients especially develop an overactive anterior cingulate.
-They become more argumentative, more stubborn, hyper- focused on the negative, and they develop obsessive, compulsive worry.
+When patients develop an overactive deep limbic center, they suffer with depression, moodiness, negativity, irritability, hopelessness, excessive guilt, social anxiety, and they become more easily offended.
+When patients develop an overactive anterior cingulate, they become more argumentative, more stubborn, hyper focused on the negative, and they develop obsessive-compulsive worry.

 Intestinal Dysbiosis Causes Neurotoxicity

 Patients suffering from intestinal Dysbiosis have excessive yeast mytotoxins and bacterial endotoxins that migrate from the gut to the brain.
 These toxins are lipophylic, fatty in molecular structure and deposit in the fattiest organ; our brain, which is 60 percent fat.
 These neurotoxins inflame the brain’s white matter, the insulation on brain neurons called myelin, adding to the cumulative level of neurotoxicity.